K88Biggs/shoppingList/README.md

 Initialize Shopping Items:

 const string shoppingItem1 = "shoes";

 const string shoppingItem2 = "hat";

 const string shoppingItem3 = "food";

-const string shoppingItem4 = "clothing"; These variables store the names of the shopping items.
+const string shoppingItem4 = "clothing"; // These variables store the names of the shopping items.

 Create a Vector of Strings:

-vector<string> stringList;: Declares a vector to hold strings. stringList.push_back(shoppingItem1);
+vector<string> stringList;// Declares a vector to hold strings.

+stringList.push_back(shoppingItem1); // Adds the shopping items to the vector.

 stringList.push_back(shoppingItem2);

 stringList.push_back(shoppingItem3);

-stringList.push_back(shoppingItem4); Adds the shopping items to the vector.
+stringList.push_back(shoppingItem4);

 Print the Shopping List:

-cout << "String List:" << endl;: Prints a header for the list.
+cout << "String List:" << endl;// Prints a header for the list.

-A for loop iterates over the vector and prints each item with its position in the list: for (size_t i = 0; i < stringList.size(); ++i) {
+//A for loop iterates over the vector and prints each item with its position in the list:

+for (size_t i = 0; i < stringList.size(); ++i) {
-    cout << i + 1 << ". " << stringList[i] << endl;
+    cout << i + 1 << ". " << stringList[i] << endl; //This loop prints each item in the vector, prefixed by its index //(starting from 1).

 }
-This loop prints each item in the vector, prefixed by its index (starting from 1).

 # How to Run
 Make sure you have a C++ compiler installed on your system.

 Save the code to a file named shopping_list.cpp.

 Open a terminal or command prompt and navigate to the directory where shopping_list.cpp is saved.

-Compile the code using the command: g++ shopping_list.cpp -o shopping_list Run the compiled program using the command: ./shopping_list (on Unix-based systems) or shopping_list.exe (on Windows).
+Compile the code using the command: g++ shopping_list.cpp -o shopping_list

+Run the compiled program using the command: ./shopping_list (on Unix-based systems) or shopping_list.exe (on Windows).